stellal5059/github-tutorial/README.md

 ---
 ## Initial Setup
+* If you don't have a Github account or not using anything cloud-like you can use a one time setup command of `git config`, this is allow you to title your work and commits
+        * `git config --global user.name Your Name`: Sets a 1 time only global username to title your work
+        * `git config --global user.email YourName@email.com`: Sets a 1 time only global username to attach to your work
 * Once you have created a Github account you can connect it with either Cloud9(c9) or Nitrous
     * To connect websites take the SSH Key from the website (local machine) and connect it to your account.
     * Every time you Save, Add, Commit and Push it will go to the cloud (Github)

 * To Save on Cloud9 you can set it to automatic save
         * If you want to manually save go to File then click Save and make sure the circle turns into an x
 * Next you would Add your code to the Stage by doing `git add .` or `git add --all` to get ready to commit
 * After Adding you then would have to use `git status` to see if it committed properly.

     * When you do git status you should get a message that says:

     * Once you see the green you can now commit it and to commit it you would use:
-    The message that should go between the quotes should be short and sweet, to show what you have done and what that command did
-    `git commit -m " "`
+    The message that should go between the quotes should be short and sweet, to show what you have done and what that command did `git commit -m "Your message"`
     * Once it has been committed you will see:

         * Type in git log to see if it was committed, at that time you will see your message to yourself and the time you committed it.

         *you will have to type in the command `git log` in order to see

     * Finally when it is committed you can do `git push` or `git push origin master` in order to push your committed work up to the cloud (or what system your using)